Welcome to Hillcrest Christian Elementary School

 Outdoor Ed is one of the major highlights in sixth grade.
 Students travel as a group to the Hume Lake Christian Camp facilities in the mountains of central California.
 The educational focus of camp is science, and students learn about wilderness survival, insects, and flight, as well as about Native American life and leather crafts.
 During their free time, students have the use of the camp facilities which includes the roller skating rink, hiking trails, a skate park, and a lake for fishing.
 What makes this

 Outdoor Ed camp special is the opportunity for morning and evening chapels where students can begin their day worshiping their God and end it hearing from His Word.
 Both students and teachers agree that this wonderful week outside the traditional classroom is a perfect blend of learning academics while growing in faith and learning to live in harmony with classmates.

-Schedule Your Free Educational Success Consultation
+Schedule a School Tour and Educational Success Consultation Today!

 Call our admissions director, LuAnn Malcolm, to schedule your visit.